cm7sgt/android_device_samsung_galaxytab/tools/readme.txt

     If that doesnt help try "adb shell stop hciattach" Sometimes hciattach service gets stuck when starting.

 Changelog:
+2012-02-19
+    Update to latest from CM7 git. set default DPI to 240 to fix market issues, advanced users can set any DPI they want anyway.
+    Go back to stock dialer layout because it has changed a lot.

 2011-11-02
     use android socket for wpa_supplicant control interface. anyone upgrading to this version please delete their /data/misc/wifi/wpa_supplicant.conf thanks to jt1134, removed extra field in mfc interface in kernel which prevented it from working with aries OMX libraries